MALI – The Trip

 Economy.
 In Segou pottery and its market (vegetables, pottery, cotton, leather, fruit, ovens, cattle, and cereals).
 Attractions in the old town of Ségou-Koro included a mosque, Coulibaly’s tomb, and an ancient tree.
 In the city center, the main landmark is the water tower.
 Surrounding area: fishing, cattle herding, and small-scale farming (rice pearl millet, sorghum, and black-eyed peas).

 French colonial buildings.
-We walked around the large compound with its many big, white, two story buildings.
+We walked around the large compound with its many big, white, two-story buildings.

 Mud-cloth Bogolan workshop.
-We had a complete demonstration of dying using natural pigments to produce the red and yellow colours and then painted designs using the dark grey mud.
+We had a complete demonstration of dying using natural pigments to produce the red and yellow colours and then painted designs using dark grey mud.
 After washing the designs were black and colour-fast.
 The store had a huge collection of cloth.
 Karen and Rheem both bought several pieces.

 Segou Grand Mosque.
 With a single large square minaret and a nice courtyard, the inside columns were tiles in small gold mosaics.